HigherOrderCO/Bend/GUIDE.md

 Bend comes with 3 built-in numeric types: `u24`, `i24`, `f24`.
 That's quite
 small, we admit.
 Soon, we'll have larger types.
 For now, that's what we got.
 The `u24` type is written like `123` or `0xF`.
 The `i24` type requires a sign, as in, `+7` or `-7`.
-The `f24` type requires a ??, like `3.14`.
+The `f24` type requires a `.`, like `3.14`.

-Other than tuples, Bend has another, very general way to encode data: datatypes!
+Other than tuples, Bend has another, very general, way to encode data: datatypes!
 These are just "objects with tags".
 A classic example of this is a "shape", which can be either a circle or a rectangle.
 It is defined like this:

 ```python
 type Shape: